jgliss/srtm.py/README.md

     elevation_data = srtm.get_data()
     elevation_data.add_elevations(gpx)

-But this is raw SRTM data.
+But this is raw srtm data.
 If you need some approximations, you can try with:

     import srtm.gpx
     import gpxpy